*Note: All data is from the 1985 tournament to the present.

 All this goes to show you: there’s no certainty when it comes to the No. 2 seed.

 The 1991 Syracuse team learned that lesson quickly.
-The Orange dropped a 73-69 loss to No. 15 seed Richmond, the first time ever a No. 2 seed was sent home in the opening round
+The Orange dropped a 73-69 loss to No. 15 seed Richmond, the first time ever a No. 2 seed was sent home in the opening round.

 But the 1991 Orange showed that perhaps beating a No. 2 wasn't nearly improbable as the 1 versus 16 games.
-Still, the 2 seed holds a margin of 16.3 points per game over its opening round rivals.

 The Blue Devils have the most appearances in the two spot with nine.
 The 2012 loss to Lehigh has been the only setback, although in 1997 and 2008, Duke survived Murray State and Belmont respectively by a combined four points.

 More two seeds have been knocked out in the second round (41 of the 124 first-round winners) than any other round in the tournament, but five No. 2 seeds have won a national championship: 1986 Louisville, 1991 Duke, 1998 Kentucky, 2004 Connecticut, and 2016 Villanova.